buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         This method is used from various control interfaces to stop a running step.
         The step should be brought to a halt as quickly as possible, by cancelling a remote command, killing a local process, etc.
-        The step must still finish with either :meth:`finished` or :meth:`failed`.

         The ``reason`` parameter can be a string or, when a worker is lost during step processing, a :exc:`~twisted.internet.error.ConnectionLost` failure.